visualbis/VV-Docs/docs/user-guide/home-page/advanced-search.md

 *Search input for Custom Attribute*

-For our example, the user defined Custom Attribute namely “Group Member Name” has been selected (see Figure above).
+For our example, the user defined Custom Attribute namely "Group Member Name” has been selected (see Figure above).

 Now the input for the Group Member Name field has been set to VBI as shown in the below Figure.